microsoft/ebpf-for-windows/docs/debugging.md

 the hook context (ctx) structure pointer that is passed to the program as its first argument.

-**Step 4)** To understand what went wrong, we can ask netsh for the verbose output by using "level=verbose":
+**Step 4)** To understand what went wrong, we can ask netsh for the informational or verbose output by using "level=information" or "level=verbose":

+Note: Informational level will only show the first failure the verifier encounters on a specific path and not show dependent failures.
+Verbose level will show both the initial failures as well as failures arising from that initial failure.
+Informational is usually sufficient to understand the root cause of a failure, while verbose is useful to gain a deeper understanding of what the impact of this failure is.

 ```
-> netsh ebpf show ver droppacket_unsafe.o .text level=verbose
+> netsh ebpf show ver droppacket_unsafe.o .text level=informational
 Verification failed

 Verification report: